MassimoPerini/HypermediaAppProj/README.md

 ### SEQUELIZE:
 To access (and manage) the DB we used the Sequelize library:

-> “Sequelize is a promise-based ORM for Node.js v4 and up.
-It supports the dialects PostgreSQL, MySQL, SQLite and MSSQL and features solid transaction support, relations, read replication and more.”
+> Sequelize is a promise-based ORM for Node.js v4 and up.
+It supports the dialects PostgreSQL, MySQL, SQLite and MSSQL and features solid transaction support, relations, read replication and more.

 [SequelizeJS website](http://docs.sequelizejs.com)